 R8 Inclusionary Housing Program

-Always check if your property is subject to requirements of the Inclusionary Housing Program.
+Always check if your property is subject to the requirements of the Inclusionary Housing Program.
 These are districts that have either optional and sometimes mandatory requirements for low income housing.
 Typically in these areas you provide 20% of your floor area for affordable units.
-There can be zoning penalties if you choose not to provide it.
-And zoning bonuses if you do.
+There can be a zoning bonus if you include it but penalties if you choose not to provide it.

 R8 Zoning Regulations For Quality Housing